An engineering site visit checklist is a big part of most engineering projects. Because design work relies on real-world conditions.

 A) Organize and separate your photos at the project site

-To avoid this situation, I write the location or equipment I’m viewing on a notepad.
-Then I snap a photo of what I wrote down.
+To avoid this situation, I write the location or equipment I’m viewing on a notepad, and I snap a photo of it.
+The following are some descriptors I write down:

-- Inside building X looking at west wall
+- Inside building X looking at the west wall

-- Inside left most cabinet of switchgear ‘Faulk’
+- Inside the left-most cabinet of switchgear ‘Faulk’

 - Investigating high voltage cabling of switchgear ‘Faulk’